-Cancer incidence continues to increase globally.
-Despite advances in treatment options, in 2020, cancer ranks second to cardiovascular disease as an overall cause of mortality in the United States.
+Cancer incidences continue to increase globally.
+In 2020, cancer ranked second to cardiovascular disease as an overall cause of mortality in the United States.
 It is characterized by the uncontrolled growth of abnormal cells whose ability to evade the immune system's surveillance is a key factor in their proliferation and persistence.
-In particular, the prognosis of patients with advanced, recurrent or refractory solid tumors generally is poor, resulting in high unmet medical need.
+In particular, the prognosis of patients with advanced, recurrent or refractory solid tumors is generally poor.

 In recent years, the field of cancer immunotherapy, a form of cancer treatment utilizing a patient's own immune system to specifically seek and destroy cancer cells, has significantly changed the standard of care in many segments of oncology and has emerged as a major pillar in cancer treatment.
 Some end-stage cancer patients have experienced tumor reductions and long-term benefits through immunotherapy.
 Although treatments with immunotherapy, including checkpoint inhibitors, CAR-T cells and monoclonal antibodies, have produced durable responses mainly in hematological cancers and tumors with high mutational load, the majority of cancers, particularly among solid tumors, typically do not respond well to current immunotherapeutic approaches.
-This absence of clinical efficacy in solid tumors is attributable in part to the lack of suitable cancer antigens, heterogeneity of the tumor, the immunosuppressive environment of solid tumors and the cancer cells' escape mechanisms.
+We believe this may be attributable in part to the lack of suitable cancer antigens, heterogeneity of the tumor, the immunosuppressive environment of certain solid tumors and the cancer cells' escape mechanisms.